iamnotgoodatprogrammingplshelp/duolingo_clone/README.md

 ✔ AI-assisted language feedback
 ✔ User progress tracking
 ✔ Leaderboards and gamification
-*(Development in progress — more features coming soon!)*
+✔ User Feed ack and reporting for Misstranslations etc ✔ Financial transactions duoling premium if you will *(Development in progress — more features coming soon!)*

 ---